1LessTax.com

 Irrevocable

-Pure Grantor Trust
+Pure Grantor Trust as a

 revocable living trust, you are the creator (grantor)